henrietta-k/adapt-learning-wiki/Accessibility.md

 ### Enable accessibility

-- To enable accessibility in a course while working in the Adapt authoring tool, set accessibility to true in the Project Settings.
+- To enable accessibility in a course while working in the Adapt authoring tool, set accessibility to true in the Configuration Settings.
 - To enable accessibility while working in the Adapt framework, set `"_isEnabled"` to true within the `"_accessibility"` section of *config.json*.
 If accessibility is not enabled, the learner cannot activate the feature.

 ### Use plug-ins that support accessibility